 - SIB1-> servingCellConfigCommon-> downlinkConfigCommon-> initialDownlinkBWP-> genericParameters-> locationAndBandwidth = 25 PRBs

+In order to comply with regulatory emission requirements during initial access, UL shall be configured with the smaller CBW.
+Therefore, UEs not supporting the needed asymmetric UL and DL CBW combination cannot camp on this cell.
+Suitable FDD bands where legacy UEs must support the asymmetric channel bandwidths that the irregular bandwidths considered in section 6.1.1 need are only bands n71, n92, n94 and, if the irregular channel bandwidth is >10 MHz, band n70.

 Once the UE established the RRC connection, the gNB can account for the UE capabilities and re-configure the UE accordingly.
 At this point the gNB may override the carrier bandwidth value that the UE obtained from SIB1 and configure a dedicated BWP with a bandwidth that differs from the bandwidth of BWP#0. gNB may configure a larger bandwidth part that will cover the whole 7MHz allocation.

 - ServingCellConfig-> downlinkChannelBW-PerSCS-List-> carrierBandwidth = 52 PRBs, subcarrierSpacing = 15 kHz